RemyBorius/dlopen-experimentation/README.md

 ### Step 2 : having a working example of loading a class and its methods

 The `case_2` folder is my attempt to import both the object and its methods, I inspired my attempt by [the part 3.3 Loading Classes](https://tldp.org/HOWTO/C++-dlopen/thesolution.html).
-The main idea is to use polymorphism as a workaround to use the imported object and its methods (check the link for more info)
+The main idea is to use polymorphism as a workaround to use the imported object and its methods (check the link for more info).
+In a nutshell, it use a new class that act like an interface of the original class.

 Good news, it's working well too !